ADI Part 1

 The UK Approved Driving Instructor (ADI) Part 1 theory test is the entry exam for becoming a car driving instructor.
 It is 100 multiple-choice questions in 1 hour 30 minutes , divided into 4 banded categories of 25 questions each.
 To pass, you need at least 85 out of 100 overall AND at least 20 out of 25 in each band — both conditions are required.
 The hazard perception section has a higher bar than the standard test: 57 out of 75.
 Fee: £81.

-You must get at least 85 out of 100 overall and at least 20 out of 25 in each of the 4 categories.
+To pass the multiple-choice part, you must get both: an overall score of at least 85 out of 100; at least 20 out of 25 in each of the 4 categories of questions.

 GOV.UK — ADI Part 1: pass mark and result